Blown Glass Art

 GARY EISENSTAT

-From seasoned trial lawyer to glass artisan, Gary Eisenstat brings the same level of dedication and intensity into the studio that he has taken into the courtroom for years throughout his legal career.
-Unlike many artists, Eisenstat ventured into the art-making world later in life.
-“I first tried blowing glass after my wife bought me a few lessons at a local studio as an anniversary gift in 2013.
+From seasoned trial lawyer to glass artisan, Gary Eisenstat brings the same level of dedication and intensity into the studio that he has taken into the courtroom throughout his legal career.
+Unlike many artists, Eisenstat ventured into the art creation world later in life.
+“I first tried blowing glass after my wife bought me lessons at a local studio as an anniversary gift in 2013.
 That single gift ignited a creative passion within me for glass that I only knew before as a glass collector.”
-Eisenstat has spent the last several years training under various local Dallas glass artists and at the Corning Museum of Glass in Corning New York.
+Eisenstat has spent the last several years training under various Dallas-based glass artists and at the famous Corning Museum of Glass in Corning New York.
 He spends much of his free time on the weekends at the Dallas Glass Art studio, creating new pieces and assisting with public classes.
-His pieces have been featured in galleries throughout Texas and Florida, and are found in homes of many prominent Texas families and art collectors.
+His pieces have been exhibited at the Museum of Biblical Art in Dallas, Texas, are featured in art galleries in Texas and Florida, and can be found in the homes of many prominent Texas families and art collectors world-wide.

 19 Wooded Gate Drive